nus-cs2103-AY2425S1/ip/docs/README.md

 ```
 find <keyword-in-task-description>
 ```

 The bot will consolidate and display the tasks that match the specified keywords.
+Example: `find organise` will return all tasks that have the keyword `organise` in their task description.

 If no matches are found, the bot will also notify you of the result.